 Immediately downgradient of the IRZ and within the naturally reducing zone of the floodplain, oxidation of Mn(II) is expected to be limited.
 However, in less reducing environments where dissolved oxygen is present, Mn(II) oxidation is expected to play a stronger role in the attenuation of aqueous manganese.
-These areas include the upland, the alluvial aquifer beneath the floodplain, and the Colorado River sediment-surfacewater interface or hyporheic zone (i.e., the shallow mixing zone within the sediments at the bottom of the river where groundwater and surface water meet).
+These areas include the upland, the alluvial aquifer beneath the floodplain, and the Colorado River sediment-surface-water interface or hyporheic zone (i.e., the shallow mixing zone within the sediments at the bottom of the river where groundwater and surface water meet).

 Aqueous Mn(II) can be reoxidized biotically and abiotically in the presence of oxygen, resulting in precipitation.
 Abiotic oxidation of Mn(II) is slow, with a rate that is dependent on manganese concentration, dissolved oxygen concentration, and pH.
 For example, at pH 8 with a dissolved oxygen content of 2 mg/L (approximately 25% air-saturation), the half-life for Mn(II) oxidation is approximately 400 days (Morgan 2005).
 Although abiotic oxidation of Mn(II) is slow, microbially catalyzed oxidation of Mn(II) is much faster.
 Biotic oxidation of manganese has been studied extensively in the context of mining-derived pollution of streams, where Mn(II) oxidation has been observed in stream hyporheic zones (Gandy et al. 2006; Harvey and Fuller 1998; Kay et al. 2001).
 These results demonstrate that metal oxidation can be rapid, particularly at redox interfaces with active microbial consortia and an adequate nutrient supply.
 Harvey and Fuller (1998) studied the oxidation Mn(II) within the hyporheic zone of Pinal Creek, Arizona.
-Oxidation rates were observed to be first order with respect to manganese concentration, with Mn(II) half-lives between 0.7 and 8.3 hours.
+Oxidation rates were observed to be first order with respect to manganese concentration, with Mn(II) half-lives between 0.7 and

+8.3 hours.
 Laboratory work further confirmed these rates, while demonstrating the importance of the solid to solution ratio (highlighting the combined role of mineral surface and microbial catalysis) and nutrient availability.
-Further work (Marble et al. 1999) demonstrated that these rates were independent of dissolved oxygen concentration above 30% saturation (approximately 2.5 mg/L) and first-order with respect to oxygen below 30%.
+Further work (Marble et al. 1999) demonstrated that these rates were independent of dissolved oxygen concentration above 30% saturation (approximately 2.5 mg/L assuming a 100% air-saturated dissolved oxygen concentration of 8 mg/L)) and first-order with respect to oxygen below 30%..

-Oxidation of Mn(II) was incorporated in the Topock solute transport model assuming a half-life of 29 days.
-This value was obtained by starting with a first-order rate coefficient of 0.083 h-1, representing the slowest rate observed by Harvey and Fuller (1998) at the Pinal Creek, Arizona site, and scaling it back by two orders of magnitude to conservatively account for potential differences in nutrient status and microbial population.
+Oxidation of Mn(II) was incorporated in the Topock solute transport model assuming a half-life of 35 days in zones where sufficient oxygen is present to yield manganese oxidation.
+This value was obtained by starting with a first-order rate coefficient of 0.083 h-1, representing the slowest rate observed by Harvey and Fuller (1998) at the Pinal Creek, Arizona site (time constant range of 1 to 12 hours, Table 3 in Harvey and Fuller [1998]), and scaling it back by two orders of magnitude to conservatively account for potential differences in nutrient status and microbial population.
 This rate was used to simulate Mn(II) oxidation in the upland, where Mn(II) oxidation was assumed to be active outside of the TOC footprint (TOC less than 0.1 mg/L) of the remedy.
 At these interfaces, it is expected that biotic oxidation of manganese will occur due to the presence of organic carbon and naturally occurring microorganisms.
+Manganese oxidation in this zone is anticipated based on historically-observed dissolved oxygen concentrations in upland OW wells in the range of approximately 5 to 14 mg/L.